-Type of Policy: PCOB Operating Procedures Policy No. PCOB-9 Subject: POWERS AND DUTIES Approval: City County Resolution, as required per Va.
+Type of Policy: PCOB Operating Procedures Policy No. PCOB-9 Subject: POWERS AND DUTIES Approval: City County ResolutionBy Vote of City Council, as required per Va.
 Code § 9.1-601(D) Approval Date: DRAFT Effective Date:

 The purpose of this Operating Procedure is to set forth the process by which a Hearing Examiner will be selected for hearings of the PCOB, to clarify the required qualifications for a Hearing Examiner, and to provide guidelines for the Hearing Examiner's role in PCOB hearings.